-This Teriyaki Salmon Bowl recipe comes together quickly with a few kitchen shortcuts.
-Filled with Asian veggies and rice, my Teriyaki Salmon Rice Bowl is a healthy pescatarian dinner you’ll want to make again and again.
+This Salmon Teriyaki Bowl recipe comes together quickly with a few kitchen shortcuts.
+This 30-minute meal is filled with flaky Air Fryer Teriyaki Salmon, veggies like crisp carrots, brussels sprouts, mushrooms, and rice.
+This is an Asian- inspired healthy pescatarian dinner you'll want to make again and again.

-This healthy dinner may look fancy but I promise you can make this in no time at all because this healthy meal even has a few shortcuts!
+The Salmon Teriyaki Bowl may look fancy, but I promise you can make it in no time at all, since this healthy meal even has a few shortcuts.
+It's high protein, healthy, and so delicious.
+This dinner can also be gluten-free and low-carb when you sub cauliflower rice.

 Why You'll Love this is the BEST Teriyaki Salmon Bowl...

-Bowl meals have become crazy popular in the past few years but I promise this one is worth the addition to your meal rotation.
-I love it because it features simple but powerful flavors like teriyaki and is filled with colorful vegetables like Brussels sprouts and carrots.
+- I love this dish because it features simple but powerful flavors like teriyaki and is filled with colorful vegetables like Brussels sprouts and carrots.
 I added some savory shiitake mushrooms to really let the Asian flavors shine in the powerhouse healthy salmon bowl.

 So what about those shortcuts?

-The real reason to love this recipe is some shortcuts allow this salmon dinner that looks fancy to be on your table in less than 30 minutes.
+The real reason to love this Teriyaki Salmon Bowl recipe is that some shortcuts let you have a salmon dinner that looks fancy on your table in less than 30 minutes.
 I used microwaved rice packets, pre-cut mushrooms, pre-shredded carrots, AND your favorite bottled teriyaki sauce.

-Sure we CAN make all of this from scratch BUT sometimes you just need dinner quickly and this meal is perfect for those nights.
+Sure, we CAN make all of this from scratch, but sometimes you just need dinner quickly, and this meal is perfect for those nights.
+These shortcuts make this meal super simple to make when you are in a hurry.

-- Salmon Fillets: You’ll need two salmon fillets for this recipe equalling 6-8 ounces.
-If you can find fresh, that’s great but frozen fish is also a wonderful option.
+- Salmon Filets: You'll need two salmon filets for this recipe, equalling 6-8 ounces.
+If you can find fresh, that's great, but frozen fish is also a wonderful option.
+To prep the fish, pat it dry with paper towels.
+You can either bake the salmon according to the instructions below or follow my Air Fryer Teriyaki Salmon recipe.
+Air frying is a great, fast way to make fish.

-- Teriyaki Sauce: Using your favorite store-bought teriyaki sauce is a great shortcut to getting this recipe on the table fast.
-Here’s a good one that’s not filled with artificial ingredients.
+- Teriyaki Sauce: Using your favorite store-bought teriyaki sauce or teriyaki glaze is a great shortcut to getting this recipe on the table fast.
+Here are options for healthy teriyaki sauce.
+This one is my favorite that is paleo and keto.
+If you want to make your own, I've included a recipe below.

 - Brussels Sprouts: Look for fresh Brussels sprouts in the produce section.
-The only prep work you’ll need to do for this is to cut them in half.
+The only prep you'll need for this is to cut them in half.

 - Shiitake Mushrooms: The meaty flavor of Shiitake Mushrooms adds a lot of punch to this Teriyaki Salmon Bowl recipe.
 Find ones that are already pre-sliced to cut down on your prep time.